mitesh1612/blog/docs/ai-agent-testing/outline.md

 **Closing thought**: Something about how testing AI agents is genuinely harder than testing traditional software, but the principles are the same ones backend engineers already know — define expected behavior, automate verification, make the build fail when things break.
 The tooling is catching up.
 The mindset doesn't need to.

+**Follow-up invite**: "This post covers the full landscape.
+If you want a deeper dive on any specific section — unit testing patterns, red teaming playbooks, production eval pipelines — let me know and I'll write it up."

 ---

 ## Estimated Word Count